 How to Clean a Bathtub

 Do your due diligence prior to cleaning to make sure that you have the right products for your particular bathtub.
-For example, if your bathtub is acrylic, be careful not to damage with scrubbers with any metal parts.
+For example, if your bathtub is acrylic, be careful not to damage it with scrubbers with any metal parts.
 Even enamel bathtubs can be damaged by using the wrong type of brush.

 Remove Everything From the Tub